Auntie Vi’s Christmas Cake Recipe

 also on this site. **

 Prepare a cake tin 8” x 8” by lining with baking parchment.
-Soak all the fruits in boiling water for a few minutes.
-Cream together the butter & sugar then add the zest of lemon and orange.
-Add beaten eggs.
-When well mixed, add the flour, fold in the drained fruits with either Sherry, Rum or Brandy and a little milk.
+Soak the dried fruits in boiling water for a few minutes and then drain.
+Soften butter and cream together with the sugar then add the zest of lemon and orange.
+Add beaten eggs and mix in the treacle.

-Bake in oven 150 degrees C, 300 degrees F or Gas mark 2 for 3 – 4 hours.
+Add the flour, cocoa powder, spices and nuts and fold in the drained fruits and mixed peel with either Sherry, Rum or Brandy and a little milk and the coffee.
+Bake in oven 150dgrees C, 300 degrees F or Gas mark 2 for 3 – 4 hours.
 It’s ready when a knitting needle inserted into the cake comes out clean.

 **you will need to blanch these almonds before using by simply popping into boiling water for a couple of minutes and the skins will slip off easily.*